Logo Texture Analysis

 2a.
 The Radon Transformation

-In the 2-dim space R2 the Radon transformation [1] is often defined as a continuous function that projects the intensity distribution f(x, y) along a line S in an image f(φ,ρ) into the 2-dim Radon space.
+The Radon transformation [1] is often defined in the 2-dim space R2 as a continuous function that projects the intensity distribution f(x, y) along a line S in an image into the 2-dim Radon space.
 The transformation process is defined by the line integral

 In particular, a straight line S can be parametrized as bx + ay = ab (x-intercept y-intercept equation) or as

-ρ is the distance of the straight line from the coordinate origin and φ is the angle between the x-axis and the perpendicular to the origin (i.e. the point at the center). φ is limited to 0° ...
-180°. δ denotes the Dirac delta function.
-Thus, a straight line in a 2-dim image domain is associated to exactly one point (φ, ρ) in the 2-dim Radon domain.
+ρ is the distance of the straight line from the coordinate origin and φ is the angle between the x-axis and the perpendicular to the origin (i.e. the point at the center). φ is limited to 0 ≤ 2π. δ denotes the Dirac delta function.
+Thus, a straight line in a 2D image domain is associated to exactly one point (ρ, φ) in the 2D Radon domain.

 From pattern to RT

-A near-pattern image can be reconstructed from the Radon transform using the back-projection operator, in a similar way to image reproduction as is common in computer tomography.
 The inverse transform specifies which straight line in the image space is associated with each cell in the Radon domain, and the stored intensity is equally attributed to all points on that line.
 The Radon backprojection does not provide the original image, but produces a smoothed image.
 In general, statistical noise is reduced.
-The Kikuchi bands in an originalpattern are bordered by slightly hyperbolic instead of straight lines.This may cause a further blur in back projection.
+The Kikuchi bands in a pattern are bordered by slightly hyperbolic instead of straight lines.This may cause a further blur in back projection.

 pattern and reconstruction